hxriazaka/Subdomain-Checker/README.md

 # How To Use :

-1 - Edit the ./subdomain-checker with "sudo nano ./subdomain-checker.sh" and add your own parameters 2 - Run ./subdomain-checker.sh
+1 -Edit the ./subdomain-checker with "sudo nano ./subdomain-checker.sh" and add your own parameters 2 -Run ./subdomain-checker.sh
-3 - Happy Hacking!
+3 -Happy Hacking!